DrorHarari/keypirinha-cvt/README.md

 ![Example: see mass measure units and their conversion rules](images/example-measure.png?raw=true)

 ## Customizing Conversions ##

-Cvt lets you customize the list of measures and units it supports.
-To customize the list, place a copy of the cvtdefs.json file (from this repository or from the plugin file) in the user configuration directory (`Keypirinha\portable\Profile\User`) and add there your measures or units.
+Cvt lets you customize the measures and units it supports.
+To customize the list, enter the "Cvt: Customize coversions" action in the box - this will place a copy of the conversion definition file cvtdefs.json in the user configuration directory (`Keypirinha\portable\Profile\User`).
+Make your changes to the measure or units definitions and then enter "Cvt: Reload custom coversions" action in the box.

 When a custom conversion file is used, the built-in conversion file is ignored so you won't see new measures and units that come with Cvt.
-When using a custom conversion file, typing Cvt: will show an option to reload the custom conversion file.

 ## Installation ##